The Beyonder's Prophecy

 Jalen pointed at him, furious.
 “Don’t do that cryptic shit with me right now!
 You put me in an impossible situation!
 That ain’t just some random woman!
 That’s my CLIENT’S WIFE!”

-The Beyonder sighed, crossing his arms.
+The Beyonder sighed.
 “And?”

-Jalen’s jaw dropped.
-“AND?!
-AND?!
-What the hell do you mean and?
+Jalen’s jaw dropped. “‘AND’?!
+‘AND’?!
+What the hell do you mean ‘AND’?
 That’s a whole damn MARRIAGE, bro!
 A legally binding, government-sanctioned, ‘till death do us part’ type of deal!
 You really expect me to step into that and pretend like it’s just another mission?”

 Jalen gritted his teeth.
 “This ain’t a ‘challenge,’ man.
 It’s a setup.
 I already felt like shit for Kristen, but at least she was already halfway out of the door with her fiancé.
 But Megan?
-She’s married to a powerful lawyer, who’s also my client, and you’re telling me I’m supposed to be the one to ... what?
+She’s married to a powerful lawyer, who’s also my client, and you’re telling me I’m supposed to be the one to—What?
 Impregnate her?
 What am I supposed to do, Beyonder?”

-The Beyonder simply watched him.
-Unfazed.
-Unbothered.
+The Beyonder simply watched him, unfazed and unbothered.

-The Beyonder let a silence hang between them before he spoke.
 “You felt it the moment you saw her.
 You will come to understand why she was chosen in time.”

 Jalen scowled.
 “Man, that means nothing to me!
 You keep talking in circles.
 Just tell me what’s going on!”